IdentityPython/SATOSA/doc/README.md

    pip install <satosa_path>
    ```

-1. Alternatively the application can be downloaded directly from PyPI (`pip install satosa`), or the [Docker image](https://hub.docker.com/r/itsdirg/satosa/) can be used.
+Alternatively the application can be installed directly from PyPI (`pip install satosa`), or the [Docker image](https://hub.docker.com/r/itsdirg/satosa/) can be used.

 <br>
 <br>